apache/iotdb/docs/UserGuide/Concept/Data Model and Terminology.md

 Single quotes are not allowed in the path.
 If you want to use special characters such as "." in LayerName, use double quotes.
 For example, `root.sg."d.1"."s.1"`.

+The characters supported in LayerName without double quotes are as below:

+* Chinese characters '\u2E80' 到'\u9FFF'
+* '+', '&', '%', '$', '#', '@', '/', '_', '-', ':'
+* 'A' to 'Z', 'a' to 'z', '0' to '9'
+* '[', ']'

+'-' and ':' cannot be the first character.

 > Note: the LayerName of storage group can only be characters, numbers and underscores.
+>
+> Besides, if deploy on Windows system, the LayerName is case-insensitive, which means it's not allowed to set storage groups `root.ln` and `root.LN` at the same time.

 * Timeseries Path